FoundatioFx/Foundatio/README.md

       var workItem = ctx.GetData<HelloWorldWorkItem>();

       // We can report the progress over the message bus easily.
-      // To recieve these messages just inject IMessageSubscriber
+      // To receive these messages just inject IMessageSubscriber
       // and Subscribe to messages of type WorkItemStatus await ctx.ReportProgressAsync(0, "Starting Hello World Job");
       await Task.Delay(TimeSpan.FromSeconds(2.5));